ODFW biologists share the latest updates for turkey hunting in their local district.

 Turkey hunting opportunities have expanded significantly in the last 20 years.
 Hunters can now find good turkey hunting beyond just southwest Oregon and into the northwest and northeast parts of the state as well.
-Last year’s spring harvest of 4,797 turkeys was down 9 percent from the previous year, largely due to the harsh winter in the northeast part of the state.
-However, production was likely good last spring and we had a mild winter, so over-winter survival should be good.
-Expect better conditions and a good number of birds in most of the state this year.
+Last year’s estimated of 5,243 turkeys was up 8.5 percent from the previous year.
+Turkey production was strong in 2018, and we have not seen evidence that late winter snowfall in 2019 affected survival.
+Expect excellent habitat conditions and strong turkey populations in most of the state this year.

 Southwest Oregon continues to be the leading place to find turkeys.
-The Rogue Unit took the honor again for highest turkey harvest in the state, however hunters had to work harder to be successful.
+The Rogue Unit continues to have the highest turkey harvest in the state, however hunters had to work harder to be successful.
 Hunter use on the Rogue Unit is increasing, with the second-most hunting pressure in the state.
 The Melrose Unit was a close second in harvest, and successful hunters required less time in the field.
 The lack of public land in the Melrose Unit can make hunting difficult (just 16 percent of Melrose is public land and some private land is tied up by leases).

-Those who want to hunt southwest Oregon may have an easier time accessing land in the Rogue Unit, which is 57 percent public lands, or another leading unit like Applegate or Evans Creek.
-While a lot of turkey harvest in the Rogue is on private land, there is good turkey habitat in the Jackson Cooperative Travel Management Area and some US Forest Service land.
+Those who want to hunt southwest Oregon may have an easier time accessing land in the Rogue Unit, which is 57 percent public lands, or other leading units like Applegate or Evans Creek.
+While a lot of turkey harvest in the Rogue is on private land, there is good turkey habitat in the and some US Forest Service land.
 See the Jackson County report below for more information.

-The White River Unit continues to lead in hunting pressure and came in fourth in overall harvest level.
+The White River Unit continues to lead in hunting pressure (6,331 hunter-days), and came in fourth in overall harvest level (374 birds).
 Biologists advise scouting in advance, hunting on a weekday or waiting until later in the season for the best experience in White River Unit.

 Don’t forget about northeast Oregon.
-Just under half (42 percent) of the turkeys harvested during the spring 2017 season were harvested east of the crest of the Cascade Mountains.
-Mt.
-Emily, Sled Springs, Ukiah, Heppner and Northside consistently rank high in terms of total harvest, and individual hunter success rates are generally better in the northeast part of the state.
+Thirty-six percent of the turkeys harvested during the spring 2018 season were harvested east of the crest of the Cascade Mountains.
+Heppner, Ochoco, Northside, Sled Springs, and Ukiah were the highest performing units in terms of total harvest, and individual hunter success rates are generally better in the northeast part of the state.
 Many northeast Oregon birds are found on public lands, particularly national forests.
 In most years, birds can take advantage of open southern exposures at higher elevations before the hunters can get to them.

 Finally, if you have access to private land, hunting can be excellent in northwest Oregon.
-Last year, the Willamette Unit ranked third in total harvest and the McKenzie ranked seventh.
+Last year, the Willamette Unit ranked fifth in total harvest and the McKenzie ranked seventh.

-Visit ODFW’s oregonhuntingmap and click on Game Bird Range Maps/Turkey (under Layers) to get a sense of where to find turkeys in Oregon.
-ODFW’s turkey hunting page also provides a map showing turkey distribution throughout the state.
-The Game Bird Harvest Statistics page shows the level of effort and harvest in each wildlife management unit.
+Visit ODFW’s and click on Game Bird Range Maps/Turkey (under Layers) to get a sense of where to find turkeys in Oregon.
+ODFW’s page also provides a map showing turkey distribution throughout the state.
+The shows the level of effort and harvest in each wildlife management unit.

 It is important for hunters to check road conditions and access before heading out, especially early in the season.
 Snow may limit access to some areas.

 All you need to spring turkey hunt is camo, a call, and a shotgun.
 A hen or jake decoy can also improve your odds.
-You can hunt for six weeks (April 15-May 31) anywhere in the state.
+You can hunt for six weeks (April 15-May 31) statewide.

 Spring turkey hunting is general season, and anyone can purchase a tag any time before going hunting.
 Turkey tags are $25.50 for residents, $10.50 for youth hunters (age 17 and under).
 Hunting licenses are $33.50 for residents.

 The daily bag limit is one male turkey or a turkey with a visible beard (so hens with beards may be lawfully taken).
 The season limit is three legal turkeys; hunters must purchase a tag for each turkey.
-See page 19 of the Oregon Game Bird Regulations for more information.
+See page 19 of the for more information.

 Finally, don’t forget to report results for each tag you purchased no later than Jan.
-31, 2019.
+31, 2020.
 Report online or by phone (1-866-947-6339), even if you didn’t take a turkey or didn’t go hunting.
-Hunters need to know their hunter/angler ID number, hunting location (wildlife management unit), and days spent hunting to complete the report.
-Spring turkey hunters that report by Jan.
-31, 2019 could win a special 2019 big game tag of their choice (deer, elk or pronghorn).
+Hunters need to know their hunter/angler ID number, hunting location ( ), and days spent hunting to complete the report.

 The sight and sound of a turkey’s mating display is enough to quicken the pulse of even the most experienced hunter—and makes calling in a spring tom as exciting as calling in a bull elk.